 - Make sure you pack a first-aid kit.

 - Avoid hiking alone.
-In an emergency a fellow hiker is indispendable.
+In an emergency a fellow hiker is indispensable.

-- Summer and the period of autumn colours are popular times for hiking in the Sompio Strict Nature Reserve.
+Summer and the period of autumn colours (ruska) are popular times for hiking.
 The period of autumn colours usually takes place in the early part of September.

 If you have an emergency during your trip, such as getting lost, injured or finding a wildfire, call 112.
 Read more detailed emergency instructions.

 Download the 112 Finland application (112.fi) to your phone.
 When an emergency call is made through the 112 Finland application, the emergency centre attendant is automatically informed of the caller's location.

 It is recommended to keep the mobile phone warm and to bring extra food and water with you.
 There are many excursion locations with no mobile coverage and some mobile phones does not work in sub-zero temperatures, that is why it is always a good idea to let someone know about your itinerary and timetable.